NGO Health Service Delivery Project (NHSDP)

 - Enhanced ownership of service delivery by partner NGOs

 The project supports the delivery of primary health care through a nationwide network called Surjer Hashi, or "Smiling Sun."
-The network consists of 26 local NGOs, 327 static clinics, 8,838 satellite clinics, and 6,320 community service providers.
+The network consists of more than 25 local NGOs, 300+ static clinics, 8,800 satellite clinics, and 6,300 community service providers.
 NHSDP serves approximately 20 million people (13 percent of the population) through this massive network.

 In 2007, Pathfinder began work on the Grameenphone Safe Motherhood and Infant Care Project, continuing Pathfinder's commitment to providing quality reproductive health services in Bangladesh that began in the early 1950s.